-For Salt clients, you need to enable the Virtualization Host entitlement.
-This allows you to see VM changes instantly.
-To do this, in the Uyuni Web UI, navigate to the System Details page for the host, and click on the Properties tab.
-Alternatively, the Virtualization Host entitlement can be added at the registration key level.
-In the Add-On System Types section, check Virtualization Host, and click Update Properties to save the changes.
-Restart the Salt minion service to activate the change:
+- 1. In the Uyuni Web UI, navigate to the System Details page for the host, and click the Properties tab.
+Alternatively, the Virtualization Host entitlement can be added at the registration key level. - 2.
+In the Add-On System Types section, check Virtualization Host, and click [Update Properties] to save the changes. - 3.
+Restart the salt-minion service to activate the new configuration: